JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Banner above the user/message section #DONE
 - Style up the results #DONE
 - Separate sections with an icon #DONE

+## Bug Alert
+- Search results disappear after a while despite the query being in the url, let's add a new state for the url query #DONE
+- This is because the only place where search results get fetched are when submitting the form, I need to also fetch them on initial render

 - Style the message results
 - The results should link to the message/conversation
 - When searching from the new post modal it should only search for users and it should not show the history in the background